 And we can be comforted that even if God’s plan for our lives might seem like it’s taking a long time, it will surely come (Habakkuk 2:3).

-Joseph’s story and other stories in the Bible were “written for our learning, that we through patience and comfort of the scriptures might have hope” (Romans 15:4, NKJV).
+Joseph’s story and other stories in the Bible were “written for our learning, that we through the patience and comfort of the Scriptures might have hope” (Romans 15:4, NKJV).